Kong/docs.konghq.com/app/konnect/servicehub/index.md

 Number | Item | Description
 -------|------|------------
 1 | **Service Versions** | This section displays the status of a service version.
-From the context menu you can **Delete** a service, or use the **View Details** button to navigate to that versions dashboard.
+From the context menu you can **Delete** a service version, or use the **View Details** button to navigate to that versions dashboard.
 2 | **Analytics** | Analytics data for the service.
 You can configure the analytics options using the [**Analytics tool**](/konnect/analytics/)
-3 | **Documentation** | You can add markdown documentation for your service.
-The documentation will render in the dashboard.
-If the service is published, the documentation will be available to developers in the Dev Portal.
+3 | **Documentation** | You can add markdown documentation for your service, as well as an API specification for each version of the service.
+You can control the individual publishing status of each document you upload to a service.